aws-samples/sample-ray-on-amazon-sagemaker-training-jobs/README.md

 2025-06-25 08:47:18,755 - __main__ - INFO - Head node: algo-1, Current host: algo-3
 ```

-### Step 6:
+#### Step 6:

 Access the Ray Dashboard from your browser: `localhost:8265`:

 ![Ray Dashboard](./images/ray_dashboard_grafana.png)

-## Ray Dashboard with local Prometheus and Grafana integration
+### Local Prometheus on the SageMaker cluster and Grafana running on an external server

-For accessing the Ray Dashboard with local Prometheus running on the SageMaker cluster and Grafana integration, during the execution of Ray workload, we can leverage the native feature to access [SageMaker training jobs by using AWS System Manager (SSM)](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html)
+Ray provides the capability to run local prometheus to collect system metrics during the execution of the workload.
+With this approach, a Grafana server deployed on an external system is required to get access to the metric visualizations.

-### Step 1: Setup IAM Permissions:
+#### Step 1: Setup IAM Permissions:

 Please refer to the official [AWS Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html#train-remote-debugging-iam)

-### Step 2:
+#### Step 2:

 Enable remote debugging for SageMaker training jobs:

-#### Option 1: ModelTrainer class
+##### Option 1: ModelTrainer class

 ```python
 from sagemaker.modules.configs import (